 This team manages the ONE Mortgage Program which, combined with our previous SoftSecond Mortgage Program, has helped over 23,000 low- and moderate-income families purchase their first home.

 Director of Homeownership

 Email | 857-317-8516

-In addition, Schmiedl served as the Division Director for Family Services at the South Middlesex Opportunity Council, a community-based social service non-profit organization.
-In this role he oversaw all facets of their Emergency Assistance (EA) shelter program, HomeBASE, and the Housing Consumer Education Center (HCEC), including its homelessness prevention, first-time homebuyer and foreclosure prevention programs.
+Before his return to MHP in 2016, Schmiedl was family services division director at the South Middlesex Opportunity Council, a community-based social service non-profit organization.
+In this role he oversaw all facets of the emergency assistance shelter program, HomeBASE, and the Housing Consumer Education Center, including its homelessness prevention, first-time homebuyer, and foreclosure prevention programs.